paulbradshaw/CIJSS_scraping/README.md

 * [Here's the tutorial on using scraping function in Google Sheets](https://github.com/paulbradshaw/CIJSS_scraping/blob/master/scrapingfunctions.md)
 * You can also [follow this tutorial by Dan Wainwright](https://onlinejournalismblog.com/2016/11/29/how-the-bbc-england-data-unit-scraped-airport-noise-complaints/)

+## Scraping in Outwit Hub

+OutWit Hub is particularly useful for:

+* Situations where data is spread across a series of pages (e.g. with 'next' links)
+* Situations where you have to log in, or where cookies may be involved
+* Bulk-downloading of documents or images for analysis on your own computer

+However, the free version only scrapes 100 rows of data.
+You need to pay for the Pro version.

+## Scraping in Workbench

+Workbench has 3 scraping tools: a HTML table scraper, a webpage scraper, and a Twitter scraper.

+* [Here is an example of a HTML table scraper](https://app.workbenchdata.com/workflows/22852/) - note that new data overwrites old data (although a copy is stored), so it is not easy to combine all the results if old data disappears from the page.
+* [Here is an example of a webpage scraper](https://app.workbenchdata.com/workflows/22850/) - note that you need Xpath to extract specific parts
+* [Here is an example of a Twitter scraper](https://app.workbenchdata.com/workflows/25739/) - there are lots of additional tabs here which contain all sorts of analysis and cleaning you can do with Workbench

 ## Examples

 I keep examples of stories that have used scraping on Pinboard at [https://pinboard.in/u:paulbradshaw/t:scrapingeg](https://pinboard.in/u:paulbradshaw/t:scrapingeg) - you can drill down to more specific examples by adding `+` and a particular topic, e.g. [https://pinboard.in/u:paulbradshaw/t:scrapingeg+sport](https://pinboard.in/u:paulbradshaw/t:scrapingeg+sport) will narrow down to examples related to sport.